EmanuelAlmirante/Wikipedia_Article_Count_Words/README.md

 Using an _HTTP GET_ method, retrieve information from Wikipedia using a given topic.
 Query https://en.wikipedia.org/w/api.php?action=parse&section=0&prop=text&format=json&page=[topic] to get the _topic_ Wikipedia article.
 Print the total number of times that the string _topic_ appears in the article's text field.

-Note: te search is case-sensitive.
+Note: the search is case-sensitive.

 The query response from the website is a JSON object described below:
   - _parse_: A JSON object representing the article's parsed web page.
 It has the following three fields: